EnterpriseDT/angular-filemanager/README.md

 ### Description:

-This is the step-by-step instruction on how to install the new web file-manager (i.e. angular web file-manager) in CompleteFTP.

-### Steps:
+Currently, the web file-manager that CompleteFTP supports is based on the elFiner file manager (see [here](https://enterprisedt.com/products/completeftp/doc/guide/html/howtousefilemanager.html)).

+However, it's possible that you can replace that one by a specific file-manager called [angular file-manager](https://github.com/joni2back/angular-filemanager).

+We would like to recommend you to try it out as it's a more modern, multilingual file-manager and a better solution for mobile.

+You might want to:

+**1.** Try the new file-manager (i.e. *angular file-manager*) out first to see how it works by installing it side by side with the existing file-manager (i.e. *elFiner file-manager*).

+**2.** After evaluating the new file-manager, if it's what you prefer, replace the existing one by it.

+The following step-by-step instructions will show you how to do that.

+### Steps for installing the angular file-manager side by side with the existing one:

-**1.** First, clone the repository of the web file-manager [here](https://github.com/EnterpriseDT/completeftp-filemanager).
+**1.** First, clone the repository of the angular file-manager [here](https://github.com/EnterpriseDT/completeftp-filemanager).

 **2.** Then launch the *CompleteFTP Manager* and go to the *Folders* panel.